jsutch/strcmp_timing_attacks_demo/README.md

 Server:

-    receives a buffer containing the string.
+1.    receives a buffer containing the string.
-    gets a copy of the secret
+2.    gets a copy of the secret
-    strcmp's the two strings
+3.    strcmp's the two strings
-        analyze bytes from l to r
+        a. analyze bytes from l to r
-        when a byte fails, return False
+        b. when a byte fails, return False
-        if no bytes fail move to next char.
+        c. if no bytes fail move to next char.
+        d.
 Return True if nothing fails or False when a match fails.
 Server ->True/False -> Client

 The problem is that for every correct chunk of text on the LHS the "fail" takes longer to return.
 Also - longer strings also take longer to return.